ConfusedTomatoDev/Portable_PiHole_PiZeroW_Mini_PiTFT/README.md

 3. Button B Long press turns display off, press button A to enable display.
 4. Button A and Button B press, show blue color, used as screen reset, useful if screen ever has artifacts
-5. Removed a few extra lines of code that seemed to be from a different project.

 ###### Original code is from Adafruit's Pi Hole Ad Blocker with Pi Zero W guide.
 https://learn.adafruit.com/pi-hole-ad-blocker-with-pi-zero-w?view=all#install-mini-pitft